-If you use Revit every day, you probably face the stress of spending a lot of time on repetitive tasks.
+If you use Revit every day, you probably spend a lot of time on repetitive tasks.
 Every project has a certain workflow that has to be followed containing unavoidable tasks.
 Although Revit itself has many features that optimize your work, it doesn’t fill all the gaps.
 Repetitive manual tasks still consume your time, time that could otherwise be spent creating additional project value.

 But there are ways to automate many tasks and accelerate your work.